iclcv/icl/manual/modules/qt.rst

 *commonly* used header **ICLQt/Common.h**.
 This header contains a huge set of global functions that simplify some things significantly -- however sometimes a little bit less efficient.
-Most of these functions are right now implemented for the **core::Img32f** type only.
-The Quick-header uses a typedef to **qt::ImgQ** to underline the fact that we are working with this framework.
+Most of these functions are right now implemented for the :icl:`core::Img32f` type only.
+The Quick-header uses a typedef to :icl:`qt::ImgQ` to underline the fact that we are working with this framework.
 Furthermore, the Quick header does also automatically use all icl-namespaces and also the std::namespace, which is why it should never be included by other header files.